amblina/katacoda-scenarios/tutorial1/step1.md

 helpful and descriptive and can tell you what you need to do instead.

-The error message is telling you that `bash` (the command line interpreter - the software that executes your commands) has an issue with the command `hello` that you entered and that the issue is that it doesn't know what to do with the instruction `hello` as that command doesn't exist.
+The error message is telling you that `bash` (the command line interpreter - the software that executes your commands) has an issue with the command `hello` and that issue is that the command `hello` doesn't exist.

+That's all pretty sensible and boring!

 ### Tasks